bigace/bigace-to-wp/README.md

 8. Fill out the information, follow the proccess
 9. That's it - now you can enjoy your new wordpress site

-## Open issues
-* search for "FIXME"
-* add image and file import if possible
+## Ideas for the future
 * add content (table) import (as meta data for a post?)
 * add configuration import ?

+## Known limitations/issues
+* images and files cannot be imported
 * generic entries table

-## Known limitations/issues
 * draft items will be skipped
 * history items will be skipped
 * workflow items are skipped